frcdesign/FRCDesign-Starlight/README.md

 ## Images

-Standard markdown images are automatically optimized.
-Use the extended syntax for centering, sizing, and captions.
+Standard markdown images are automatically optimized and **centered by default**.

 ### Basic Image